My son had to decide between his summer internship choices. But he was stuck.

 I pointed out that asking Tom to make my decision back in 1981 was the equivalent of flipping a three-sided coin.
 I wasn’t relying on Tom’s wisdom.
 I was simply using him to arbitrarily pick one of three good choices.
 What I did with those opportunities and what I got from them would depend on my actions later on.

-So Number Three Son went into his room and put on some music.
+My son went into his room and put on some music.
 And when he was ready, he flipped a coin.

 “What did the coin tell you?”
 I asked.